KM3NeT/km3io/README.rst

 Overview of offline files
 """""""""""""""""""""""""

 Offline files contain data about events, hits and tracks.
 Based on aanet version 2.0.0 documentation, the following tables show the definitions, the types and the units of the branches founds in the events, hits and tracks trees.
+A description of the file header are also displayed.

 .. csv-table:: events keys definitions and units
    :header: "type", "name", "definition"